wanghaisheng/responsive-landing-page-starter/content/blog/en/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage.md

 ---
-title: Send SMS and WhatsApp messages in Salesforce with the Vonage APIs
+title: Send SMS and WhatsApp Messages in Salesforce with the Vonage APIs
 description: Learn to install Vonage’s open source connector and Lightning component to allow you to send push notifications and perform 2-way SMS and WhatsApp messaging straight from Salesforce.